FaNsHoT/QA_Courses_2020_practices/README.md

 ------------
 Version 1.0.0

-## Практические задания
+## Practical tasks

-Данные задания являются частью курсов QA от компании Simbirsoft Задачи предназначены для ознакомления с автоматизацией тестирования написание программы для тестирования калькулятора Google
+These assignments are part of the QA courses from Simbirsoft Tasks are intended to introduce you to test automation writing a program for testing Google calculator

-### Задние №1
+### Task №1
-Целью задачи является написание автоматизированного теста для проверки операций с целыми числами
+The goal of the problem is to write an automated test for checking integer operations.

-### Задние №2
+### Task №2
-Целью задачи является написание автоматизированного теста для проверки операции "деление на 0"
+The goal of the problem is to write an automated test to test the "division by 0" operation

-### Задние №3
+### Task №3
-Целью задачи является написание автоматизированного теста для проверки ошибки, при отсутствии значения
+The goal of the problem is to write an automated test to check for an error if there is no value

-## Выполнение задания
+## Task completion

-Для выполнения задания была написана программа на языке программирования Java, в интегрированной среде разработки программного обеспечения Intellij IDEA.
+To complete the task, a program was written in the Java programming language, in an integrated development environment Intellij IDEA software.
-Для реализации было создано три класса:
+Three classes were created for implementation:
-  + googleTest - общий функционал программы
+  + googleTest - general program functionality
-  + SearchPage - открытия и поиска слова на странице поисковика Google
+  + SearchPage - opening and searching for a word on the google search page
-  + calcButtons - нажатие кнопок калькулятора
+  + calcButtons - pressing the calculator buttons